 Free plans with cloud storage won’t provide you with hundreds of gigabytes of storage, but they won’t attack you with ads or delete your files because of inactivity, either.
 In many cases, you can increase your storage quota by inviting friends or completing steps after registering.

-Some services limit file size to several gigabytes, while others set the bar quite high, as you can see in our best cloud storage for large files article.
+Some services limit file size to several gigabytes, while others set the bar quite high, as you can see in our best cloud storage for large files article (also check out our guide for how to send large files).

 Good File Hosting Services